 Have you ever been to a larger size city and walked through their busy main streets?
 You'll look into the windows and see

 on the sidewalks, the cars behind them, racing in both directions.
-Then reality sets in, ever so slowly, a dirty man,
+Then reality sets in, ever so slowly, a dirty man, with torn clothes,

-would have done me in.
+myself, or alcoholism would have done me in.
 While alcoholism, helped me survive many trials, it should be stated that, all these

 trials I created!
 Sobriety, brought new challenges.
 Most people call this - life!
-Pay bills, accept responsibility and try to rebuild burnt bridges.
+Pay bills, accept responsibility and try to rebuild burnt

 breast cancer alone.
 If I was drinking, I wouldn't have been there for her, physically - maybe, spiritually - no way.